-For the public, we will developthat
+For the public, we will develop a self-contained web application with which users can model reionization themselves.
+PI Furlanetto co-led the development of the influential 21cmFAST code (Mesinger et al 2011), which already runs on a netbook.
+We will pair a stripped-down version of this code with a Python-based GUI so that users can generate their own “maps” of reionization and follow them through observation, analysis, and interpretation.
+Co-I Oh will develop a set of “fly-through” simulations for download that can be viewed with inexpensive ($2-$15) Google virtual reality glasses and smartphones.

 Evaluation: We will continually monitor our success in outreach endeavors.
 At live events, we will distribute questionnaires to participants.
 We will gather more detailed feedback using the Nominal Group technique and small focus groups at regular intervals, whose effectiveness is understood in the context of astronomy (Hemenway et al. 2013).

 Contributions to Undergraduate Education

-The CDI groups have a strong history of engaging undergraduates in the research enterprise, and we will use the cross-campus collaboration to strengthen th efforts.
+The CDI groups have a strong history of engaging undergraduates in the research enterprise, and we will use the cross-campus collaboration to strengthen these efforts.
 Three of the campuses (UCLA, UCI, and UCSB) will host an undergraduate summer research student twice during the program.
 (Additionally, UCB is already hosting several undergraduates each summer as part of HERA.)
 These undergraduates will each be assigned a faculty or postdoc mentor from a collaborating institution, will be invited to the annual collaboration meeting to ensure broad exposure to the field and networking, and will present their work to the full collaboration via a video conference at the conclusion of their summer work period.

 Furthermore, we will broaden our impact by incorporating study of the Cosmic Dawn into undergraduate astronomy courses, from introductory general education surveys to cosmology classes aimed at majors.
 The Cosmic Dawn is a novel field full of energy and new discoveries – but it is so new that its study is barely mentioned in the popular textbooks.
 We will develop short curricular units that highlight themes common to these courses (such as the importance of telescope technology to astronomy for an introductory course) and make these publicly available for others who wish to incorporate these themes into their own courses.
 PI Furlanetto (who has experience with textbook development at multiple levels) and Co-PI Parsons (who has a popular physics YouTube series) will lead this development.